2017 Housing Market

 - New construction growth will slow.
 Given that nearly one in four construction workers is foreign-born, stricter immigration policies are likely to make the labor-shortage problem even worse, slowing new-construction growth to 6 percent in 2017 if these policy changes go into effect next year.
 This will most affect the availability of affordable starter homes, which means higher prices for first-time buyers.

 - Mortgage rates will increase, but not by much.
 We expect the 30-year fixed mortgage rate to climb, but no higher than 4.3 percent in 2017.
 Wall Street’s optimism for economic growth and inflation in 2017 is expected to keep mortgage rates low.
+If you opted for an online loan to finance your home purchase, only apply on mortgage lenders who are reliable and who utilize reporting software, like the HMDA Software, because rest-assured you won’t be swayed.

 - More people will have access to home loans.
 Fannie and Freddie are increasing the size of loans they’ll back, while large financial institutions have introduced mortgages requiring as little as 1 percent to 3 percent down.
 The Trump Administration’s plans to privatize Fannie and Freddie likely won’t take effect until at least 2018.